AishwaryaSrikanth99/Deep-Learning_Loan-Status/README.md

 5	sub_grade	LC assigned loan subgrade
 6	emp_title	The job title supplied by the Borrower when applying for the loan.
 7	emp_length	Employment length in years.
 Possible values are between 0 and 10 where 0 means less than one year and 10 means ten or more years.
 8	home_ownership	The home ownership status provided by the borrower during registration or obtained from the credit report.
-Our values are: RENT, OWN, MORTGAGE, OTHER\n
+Our values are: RENT, OWN, MORTGAGE, OTHER
 9	annual_inc	The self-reported annual income provided by the borrower during registration.
 10	verification_status	Indicates if income was verified by LC, not verified, or if the income source was verified
 11	issue_d	The month which the loan was funded